freddyiniguez/muma_museum/README.md

-# muma_museum
+# MuMa Museum
-:office: A RabbitMQ (Event-based Architecture) implementation for MuMa Museum.
+## About MuMa :office:
+MuMa Museum is an Event-based Architecture (RabbitMQ), monitoring and security control system.